sanjeev-rm/APOD-Spaceopedia/README.md

 # APOD Spaceopedia
  - This is an iOS App for the NASA's APOD(Astronomical Picture Of The Day).
  - Shows all the APOD since 16th June, 1995.
+ - Whether you're an space enthusiast and wanna check out cool pictures&facts about the outer space or someone who's just bored?
+ - Just select the date and tap Go.
+ - You can make upto 30 requests per hour and 50 requests per day.
+   - (Working on increasing these limits, feel free to reach out if you've got any ideas, would love to hear them)

 ## DEMO

 ### Multiple Apods
- - You can share those pictures too along with those descriptions.
+ - You can share and save those pictures too along with those descriptions.

 https://user-images.githubusercontent.com/67138194/206869142-cd0a85c5-684c-4570-a569-55ee7180a890.mov